 Manufacturing

 In the Australian manufacturing sector, predictive maintenance has become an essential tool.
 AI systems analyze vast amounts of operational data to predict equipment failures, enabling timely interventions.
 For example, generative AI tools help workers navigate complex repair manuals, improving productivity.
-Despite its potential, only about 20% of Australian manufacturers have adopted AI, presenting a significant growth opportunity for trade jobs in Australia, particularly in the manufacturing sector.
+Across Australian industry, about half of businesses (52%) report adopting some form of AI, and national tracking shows SME usage climbing through 2024โ2025.

 Mining